hartwigmedical/scripts/peach/README.md

-version | The version of PEACH. outputdir | Directory to write the output to. panel | Path to a JSON file that contains the variants and haplotypes to test on. vcftools | Path to VCFtools >= 0.1.14 (to allow for VCF v4.2).
+version | The version of PEACH. outputdir | Directory to write the output to. panel | Path to a JSON file that contains the variants and haplotypes to test on. vcftools | Path to [VCFtools](http://vcftools.sourceforge.net/) >= 0.1.14 (to allow for VCF v4.2).

 ###Optional Arguments
 Argument | Default | Description
 ---|---|---
-recreate_bed | False | To filter the VCF to the genes of interest, we use a transcript file and vcftools to filter on bed.
-Use this argument to regenerate the bed-file.
+recreate_bed | N/A | To filter the VCF to the genes of interest, we use a transcript file and VCFTools to filter on a bed file.
+Use this argument to regenerate the bed file.
 If not given, the cached bed-file is used.
 The path to the cached bed file is "{path/to/panel/json}.bed". transcript_tsv | None | If the bed file should be recreated, then this argument is required.
 This file should be a tsv file that describes transcripts for genes wrt v37, including the genes in the panel JSON.

 ##Input